intershop/intershop-pwa/docs/project-structure.md

 ## Rules for Component Development

-### Declare Components in the right NgModule
+### Declare Components in the Right NgModule

-Angular requires you to declare a Component in one and only one NgModule.
+Angular requires you to declare a component in one and only one NgModule.
 Find the right one in the following order:

 *Your Component is used only on one page?* - Add it to the declarations of the corresponding page.module.

 *Your Component is used among multiple pages?* - Declare it in the shared.module and also export it there.

-*Your Component is used in the Application Shell (and maybe again on certain pages)?* - Declare it in the shell.module and also export it there.
+*Your Component is used in the application shell (and maybe again on certain pages)?* - Declare it in the shell.module and also export it there.

-*(advanced) Your Component relates to a specific B2B extension?* - Declare it in that extension module and add it as an entryComponent, add a lazy-loaded component and add that to the extension exports, which are then im-/exported in the shared.module.
+*(advanced) Your component relates to a specific B2B extension?* - Declare it in that extension module and add it as an entryComponent, add a lazy-loaded component and add that to the extension exports, which are then im-/exported in the shared.module.

 When using `ng generate`, the right module should be found automatically.

 ### Do not use NgRx or Services in Components

-Using NgRx or Services directly in Components violates our model of abstraction.
-Only facades should be used in Components, as they provide the simplest access to the business logic.
+Using NgRx or Services directly in components violates our model of abstraction.
+Only facades should be used in components, as they provide the simplest access to the business logic.

 ### Delegate Complex Component Logic to Services